Continuous Controls Monitoring: Definition and Best Practices

 What is Continuous Controls Monitoring?

-The Benefits of Implementing Continuous Controls Monitoring
+The benefits of implementing Continuous Controls Monitoring

 Organizations that deploy CCM enjoy numerous benefits, such as:

-How to Set Up a Continuous Controls Monitoring System
+How to set up a Continuous Controls Monitoring system

 Before setting up a CCM system, a few prerequisites need to be met:

-- Have a set of controls in place.
 Before you implement CCM, it’s important to identify the processes or controls that your organization already has in place.
 Oversight authorities may define some controls in your industry and you might borrow others from applicable industry control frameworks, such as COSO, COBIT 5 (for SOX compliance), NIST Cybersecurity Framework, ISO 27001, etc. You should know who (or which team) is responsible for each control process.

-- Have a single source of truth for all controls.
 To have a monitoring system implies that you have a single place where you can see and manage all controls.
 Thus, you’ll need to have a technology platform that allows you to document all controls and categorize them based on key characteristics (for example, criticality, control type, and the risk it’s meant to address) – so a compliance or internal audit professional can easily select the set of controls they want to automatically test and monitor.

 - They run at a high frequency (in near real-time, hourly, or daily)